Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Running-a-LaTeX-file.md

 ## Template run configurations

-For the LaTeX run configuration you can change the default template.
+You can change the default template for both **LaTeX** and **Latexmk** run configurations.
-This means you can choose for example your favourite compiler or pdf viewer in the template, and it will be used when a new run configuration is created.
+This means you can choose for example your preferred compiler settings or pdf viewer in the template, and it will be used when a new run configuration is created.
 Note that choosing a main file to compile in the template generally is not useful because it will be different for each new run config, and when creating a run config from context (like when using the gutter icon next to `\begin{document}`), it will be overwritten anyway.
 In principle, all other settings in the run configuration you can configure in the template.
 This includes the output path, using the `{mainFileParent}` and `{projectDir}` placeholders which will be resolved when the run configuration is created.
 See the [Output path section](Run-configuration-settings.md#set-a-custom-path-for-output-files) below.

+Run configuration creation/recommendation is controlled by [Run configuration mode](TeXiFy-settings.md#run-configuration-mode):

+* `Run/LaTeX + Bib only`: only create/recommend LaTeX run configurations.
+* `Latexmk only`: only create/recommend Latexmk run configurations.
+* `Both`: both types are available (default, with Latexmk preferred when creating from context).

 You can change the template on two levels, project and global level.